Finding the Best Places to Retire Since 2006!

 The nearest hospital, Methodist Medical Center in Oak Ridge, is just 12 miles down the road and has more than 300 beds.
 It is award winning, accepts Medicare patients and is accredited by the Joint Commission.

-There is no senior center in town, but the East Tennessee Human Resource Agency operates several centers in the county.
+Norris does not have senior center, but the East Tennessee Human Resource Agency operates several centers in the county.
 The closest one to Norris is the Clinton Senior Center, about seven miles away.

 On average, the area receive 55 inches of rain and an occasional dusting of snow each year.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 30s, 40s and 50s.
 On the comfort index, a combination of temperature and humidity, Norris is just below the national average.